DOWNLOAD: Where to Watch Birds in Scotland, SOC's free mobile app

 For the first time ever, you can now download an app to discover the best places to birdwatch around Scotland and the bird species likely to be found at these sites.

-The app launched (April 2019) with details of nearly 400 of Scotland's top birdwatching spots, but new sites will continue to be added and existing ones updated as far as possible.
+The app covers nearly 600 of Scotland's top birdwatching spots, with new sites continuing to be added and existing ones updated as far as possible.

 About the app

-The guide display the following information about each birdwatching site, including:
+The guide displays the following information about each birdwatching site, including:

 - directions to the site by public transport or car